Morita classes of microdifferential algebroids: Non-abelian cohomology

-We are interested in classifying $\she$-algebroids and stacks of $\she$-modules.
+We are interested in classifying $\she$-algebroids and stacks of twisted $\she$-modules.
 Thanks to the existence of a canonical $\she$-algebroid, this amounts to classify stacks locally equivalent to a given one.
 To this end, we recall here some techniques of cohomology with values in a stack of $2$-groups.
-References are made to~\cite{Bre94} (and to the references therein), and to \cite[\S1.4]{Del73} for the strictly commutative case (see also~\cite{AN09} for an explicit description in terms of crossed modules).
-We follow the presentation of~\cite{Pol08}.